Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 - [Amazon Web Services](https://aws.amazon.com/) S3 was used to store all static CSS and Javascript files, and images.
 - [SQLite3](https://www.sqlite.org/index.html) is the database that was used in production.
 - [PostgreSQL](https://www.postgresql.org/) is the database used by the deployed site.
-- [Heroku](https://www.heroku.com/) hosts the Milestone Project.
+- [Heroku](https://www.heroku.com/) hosts the Portfolio Project.
 - [JQuery](https://jquery.com/) was used extensively throughout the site, in order to provide functionality for Bootstrap elements, and for Stripe.
 - [GitPod](https://gitpod.io/) was used as an IDE for this project.
-- [GitHub](https://github.com/) is where the Milestone Project repository is stored.
+- [GitHub](https://github.com/) is where the Portfolio Project repository is stored.
 Regular commits were made throughout, and code was pushed to GitHub from GitPod.
 - [Font Awesome](https://fontawesome.com/) was used for icons on the site.

 # Testing